Secular chaos in white-dwarf planetary systems: origins of metal pollution and short-period planetary companions

 We can estimate the fraction $f_{\rm sc}$ of systems in which secular chaos produces WD pollution as follows:

-where $f_{\rm p}$ is the fraction of progenitor stars with cold large planets (as defined above), $f_{2+}$ is the fraction of those planets that occur in widely-spaced pairs (or higher multiples), and $f_{\rm belt}$ is the fraction of those systems with an inner planetesimal belt that overlaps with the secular chaotic zone.
-The studies referred to above suggest values of $f_{\rm p} \approx 0.25$--$0.5$ and $f_{2+} \gtrsim 0.5$.
+where $f_{\rm p}$ is the fraction of progenitor stars with cold large planets (as defined above), $f_{\rm multi}$ is the fraction of those planets that occur in widely-spaced pairs (or higher multiples), and $f_{\rm belt}$ is the fraction of those systems with an inner planetesimal belt that overlaps with the secular chaotic zone and thus is the source of pollution.
+The studies referred to above suggest values of $f_{\rm p} \approx 0.25$--$0.5$ and $f_{\rm multi} \gtrsim 0.5$.
 The factor $f_{\rm belt}$ is highly uncertain.
-In our scenario, the planetesimal belt that sources pollution is analogous to the Solar System's main asteroid belt, and true extrasolar analogues of this belt cannot currently be detected directly.
+In our scenario, the planetesimal belt is analogous to the Solar System's main asteroid belt, and true extrasolar analogues of this belt cannot currently be detected directly.
 Assuming that inner planetesimal belts are common alongside cold giant planets, i.e.\ $f_{\rm belt} \simeq 1$, we find

 The observed fraction of solitary WDs with atmospheric pollution is between 25 and 50 per cent \citep{Zuckerman+2010,KGF2014,Wilson+2019}.
 Thus, secular chaos driven by large outer planets can account for a large fraction of polluted WDs.
 We note that \citet{PM2017} have previously estimated that up to 25 per cent of all polluted WDs could be produced through the Lidov--Kozai effect driven by stellar binary companions.